Forget performance bonuses — this company treated its employees to a free trip to the Super Bowl to celebrate a job well done

 How the Khashoggi case and its fallout is affecting global business

-(CNN) — The disappearance and death of Saudi journalist Jamal Khashoggi sent shockwaves through the business world, leaving in limbo planned investments, partnerships and projects in banking, transportation and technology.
+New York (CNN Business) — The disappearance and death of Saudi journalist Jamal Khashoggi sent shockwaves through the business world, leaving in limbo planned investments, partnerships and projects in banking, transportation and technology.

 Business leaders have been distancing themselves from Saudi Arabia since Khashoggi, a Washington Post columnist and critic of the Saudi government, disappeared after entering the Saudi consulate in Turkey earlier this month.
 Riyadh, which had denied any involvement in his disappearance for nearly three weeks, said Friday Khashoggi died in a fistfight involving more than a dozen Saudi officials inside the consulate.
 German Chancellor Angela Merkel rejected the Saudi statement.
 “From Saudi Arabia, we expect transparency in terms of death and background.
 Those responsible must be held accountable.
 The information given at the consulates in Istanbul is insufficient,” she said.
 Read more →